10 Signs of an Unhealthy Gut and What to Do About It

 We’re just beginning to learn how devastating an unhealthy gut can be to your whole body.
 Your gut is home to 500 million neurons (yes, the same ones found in your brain!) and 100 trillion strands of bacteria that form your microbiome.

 IBS, GERD, and acid reflux are just the tip of the iceberg when it comes to common illnesses rooted in the gut.
-In fact, gut health can now be connected to depression and anxiety, as well as inflammatory illnesses and autoimmune diseases.
+In fact, poor gut health can now be connected to depression and anxiety, as well as inflammatory illnesses and autoimmune diseases.

 What Factors Contribute to Your Gut Health?

 Basic factors that contribute to your gut health include genetics, diet, exercise, and your overall lifestyle.
-Other factors may consider environmental toxins, chronic stress, and even the diet and lifestyle your parents had before they had you.
+Other factors may include environmental toxins, chronic stress, and even the diet and lifestyle your parents had before they had you.
 Yep, certain aspects of gut health can be passed down through the generations.

 You may have heard that signs of bad gut health only include things like loose stool, gas, and diarrhea.
 While these are certainly symptoms you should investigate, they are not the only red flags you should be aware of.